Today's Featured Biography

 I liked going to school, but I didn't make any real lasting friends, I was too suspicious of their motives.
 I was disdainful of those who seemed to have money and positon because of their parents, and mistrustful of all others, except the ones who smoked pot, or did other drugs, I could speak their language, but I never trusted them.

-I wanted desparately to change things but I didn't know how, I didn't believe all the hype by the "powers that be", but I should have listened to them anyway cause now I can see that they were right, to get a good job, you have to get a good education.
+I wanted desperately to change things but I didn't know how, I didn't believe all the hype by the "powers that be", but I should have listened to them anyway cause now I can see that they were right, to get a good job, you have to get a good education.
 I messed up by going to Texas to sell a pound of marijuana, and didn't come back for Graduation.
 I had to take my Jr year over again, and by that time, I was burned out on going to school, and felt hopeless.
-I also struggled with being so "worldly Knowledgeable" but had to sit in a class with a bunch of sophmoronic idiots learning english, etc....for get math, that was a joke.
+I also struggled with being so "worldly Knowledgeable" but had to sit in a class with a bunch of sophmoronic idiots learning english, etc....forget math, that was a joke.
 I ended up hitting a kid in the head with a desk and getting expelled for three days.
 I was told not to come back or face prosecution, I came back anyway just to show them I could and on the third day, I had dropped some acid that morning, and wore boots, so I couldnt run as fast as usual, so, Mr Wright and his helpers, helped me to the principles office, and then off to jail.

 That was the last time I set foot inside Central High School.
 Mid May, 1976.
 Later that year, the school closed down.